top of page

 PEDAGOGY AND LUTHIER POPULARIZATION

 Professor Włodzimierz Kamiński was a pioneer in teaching violin making and the history of musical instruments.
-He lectured at the Music High School and the Academy of Music in Poznań, as well as at Adam Mickiewicz University, where he conducted lectures on the history of instruments and instrumentology.
-His goal was to spread knowledge about the construction and history of luthier instruments, which he achieved through numerous lectures, publications, exhibitions, and television programs.
+He lectured at the Music High School and the Academy of Music in Poznań, as well as at Adam Mickiewicz University, where he conducted lectures on the history of instruments and organology.
+His goal was to promote knowledge about the construction and history of luthier instruments, which he achieved through numerous lectures, publications, exhibitions, and television programs.

 bottom of page